 - Chill your glass and set it aside.

-- Add all ingredients into your shaker (without ice) and shake for 15 seconds.
+- Add all ingredients except for Angostura bitters into your shaker (without ice) and shake for 15 seconds.1.5 oz Iron Balls Gin, 0.75 oz Lemon juice, 0.5 oz Simple syrup, 0.5 oz Egg white, 2 dashes Peychaud's bitters

-- Open the shaker, add ice, and shake again for 10-15 seconds.
+- Open the shaker, add ice cubes, and shake again for about 10 seconds.

-- Strain the cocktail into your chilled glass.
+- Remove the ice from your glass and strain the cocktail into your now chilled glass.